 The above diagram clearly shows that in stark

 contrast to other H.264 AVC family members (including H.264 High Profile) with which video endpoints send one

-resolution, one frame rate and one quality, H.264 SVC enabled video endpoints send multiple layers of
+stream for every resolution, frame rate and quality, H.264 SVC enabled video endpoints send just one stream that

 However, the H.264 SVC codec is only part of the interoperability equation as it also involves networking